thirdweb-dev/typescript-sdk/docs/sdk.erc20.istransferrestricted.md

 ## Erc20.isTransferRestricted() method

-Get whether users can transfer NFTs from this contract
+Get whether users can transfer tokens from this contract

 <b>Signature:</b>